 Map location #1 - 33 A.D.

 Saul receives written permission from the High Priest to search in Damascus' synagogues for those who believe Jesus is the Messiah.
-He is also given the authority to arrest and bring these believers to Jerusalem for trial and punishment.
-(Acts 9:1-2).
+His mission is to arrest Christians then bring them to Jerusalem for trial (Acts 9:1-2).
 Accompanied by several others he travels to Damascus.
-As he approaches the city a burst of light suddenly appears and causes him to fall to the ground (Acts 9:3-4).
-He then hears the booming voice of Jesus saying: "Saul, Saul, why do you persecute me?"
+As he approaches the city a bright light appears (Acts 9:3-4).
+Jesus' booming voice then says: "Saul, Saul, why do you persecute me?"
 (Acts 9:4, NIV)

 Saul is struck blind and led into Damascus by his traveling companions.
 Three days later Jesus inspires a disciple named Ananias to visit and heal him of his blindness.
 After he is healed Saul is baptized and receives God's Holy Spirit.
 (Acts 9:4-18).
 He stays in Damascus and powerfully preaches the gospel.
 After learning of the plot against his life he flees the city at night by having Christians lower him down a gate wall using a basket!
 Once out of the city he travels to Arabia.

-After three years in Arabia Paul journeys back to Damascus in the Spring of the year (Galatians 1:17).
+Paul goes back to Damascus in the Spring of the year (Galatians 1:17).

-Paul travels to Jerusalem and stays fifteen days (Acts 9:26, Galatians 1:18-19).
+Paul travels to Jerusalem and stays fifteen days.
 Although he tries to get to know other converted people in Jerusalem, the brethren are suspicious of him and stay away (Acts 9:26).
-Barnabas, a disciple known for encouraging others, takes him to the apostles and personally vouches for his converted character (Acts 9:27).
+Barnabas, a disciple known for encouraging others, takes Paul to the apostles and personally vouches for his converted character (Acts 9:27).

 Summer 36 A.D. to Summer 40 A.D.

 Paul lives in Tarsus for 4 years.